sriramster/openslate/docs/deployment.md

 - The entrypoint script detects `DOMAIN` is set and rewrites the Caddy config from `:8080` to `notes.yourdomain.com`.
 - Caddy (with a proper domain name) automatically uses ports 80/443 and provisions TLS.
-- `docker-compose.yml` already exposes ports 80, 443, and 8080 — no changes needed.
+- `docker-compose.yml` already exposes ports 80, 443, and 8080 with no changes needed.
 - Caddy stores certificates in `/data/caddy/` (persisted in the Docker volume).

 ---

-## Solving the RAM problem on the $4 droplet
+## Solving the RAM problem (DigitalOcean $4 droplet only)

 The cheapest DigitalOcean droplet (512 MB RAM) cannot compile Rust.
 The compiler needs 1–2 GB.
+Hetzner CX23 (4 GB RAM) does not have this issue.
 Solutions, in order of simplicity:

 ### 1. Build on your machine, push to registry (recommended)